rolandwalker/unicode-fonts/README.markdown

 and makes the settings available via the customization interface.

-This library provides font mappings for 211 of the 245 blocks in the Unicode 7.0 standard which are public and have displayable characters.
+This library provides font mappings for 215 of the 245 blocks in the Unicode 7.0 standard which are public and have displayable characters.
 It assumes that 6 Latin blocks are covered by the default font.
-33/245 blocks are not mapped.
+24/245 blocks are not mapped to any known font.

 To use unicode-fonts, place the unicode-fonts.el file somewhere Emacs can find it, and add the following to your ~/.emacs file: